The state of gender equality in France

 Finally, though, in March 2018, Prime Minister Edouard Philippe grabbed the bull by the horns, giving French companies three years to close their gender pay gaps completely.

-The law “For the Freedom to Choose One’s Professional Future” demands nothing less than radical transparency from all companies with 50 or more staff: firms will be required to install software that interfaces directly with their payroll systems to monitor unjustified pay gaps.
+The law on “implementing the provisions aimed at eliminating the pay gap between women and men in the workplace and relating to the fight against sexual violence and gender-based conduct at work” demands nothing less than radical transparency from all companies with 50 or more staff: firms will be required to install software that interfaces directly with their payroll systems to monitor unjustified pay gaps.

 Companies of this size or bigger are also obliged to publish annual indicators that correlate to gender pay gaps.
 These indicators fall into five criteria: remuneration gaps, salary increases, opportunities for promotions, return from maternity leave, and presence of women in the 10 highest paid positions.
 Each criteria has been assigned a point value totaling 100.
 If a company’s performance falls below 75 points, fines of up to 1% of the total payroll may be sanctioned.